home-assistant/home-assistant.io/source/_components/switch.ads.markdown

 ha_iot_class: "Local Push"
 ---

-An ADS switch accesses a boolean variable of the connected ADS device.
+An ADS switch accesses a boolean variable on the connected ADS device.
+The variable is identified by its name.

 To use your ADS device, you first have to set up your [ADS hub](/components/ads/) and then add the following to your `configuration.yaml`